premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-42. How can you implement service locator design pattern with an example?
+42. How can you implement service locator design pattern with an example?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)